USS La Salle (AGF-3): Command ship, 1972–2005

 After undergoing an extensive overhaul in Philadelphia, La Salle returned to the Persian Gulf and resumed her role as the flagship for Commander, Middle East Forces (COMMIDEASTFOR) in June 1983, relieving USS Coronado.
 In 1984, the ship conducted minesweeping operations in the Red Sea in response to attempts to disrupt shipping lanes for which it was awarded a Meritorious Unit Citation, and in 1986, conducted contingency operations in the Gulf of Aden during Yemen's civil war.

 After the Iraqi missile attack on the frigate USS Stark in May 1987, La Salle provided the primary firefighting rescue assistance to the ship.
 Later that year "La Salle" served as the staging ship for the seizure of the "Iran Ajr" minelaying vessel on 21 September, including receiving the detained crew members for later repatriation, and the mines from the Iran Ajr for intelligence exploitation.
+She was the flagship of Rear Admiral Harold Bernsen during this engagement, and among other duties hosted "members of a Pentagon news media pool".

 In June 1988, after spending months in Japan for a major overhaul on the engines, La Salle was heading back to the Persian Gulf.
 On 3 July 1988 the cruiser USS Vincennes shot down an Airbus passenger aircraft, Iran Air Flight 655, while La Salle was in Subic Bay, Philippines for repairs.
 It became urgent for the ship to return to Bahrain, and be positioned off the coast of Saudi Arabia.
 La Salle passed Vincennes in the Strait of Hormuz, soon after the incident.
 On 21 July 1988, La Salle officially assumed Commander of Middle East Forces and three generals and an admiral were assigned to it.
 An Armed Forces Expeditionary Medal was awarded to the crew members.

 During Operation Desert Shield, the ship assumed the responsibility of commanding and coordinating the multinational Maritime Intercept Force.
 Returning to a conventional gray paint scheme, La Salle assumed responsibilities as the flagship for Commander, Sixth Fleet on 8 November 1994.
 Homeported in Gaeta, Italy, La Salle was fully engaged in operations throughout the Mediterranean and Black Seas in its role of supporting Commander, U.S. 6th Fleet and Strike Force and Logistics South.

 Following the September 11 attacks, La Salle commenced her role in the war on terrorism, serving in support of Operation Enduring Freedom and Operation Iraqi Freedom.